UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 function using `RawRest.asHandleRequest`.

 Therefore, the only thing you need to do to expose your REST API trait as an actual web service it to turn `HandleRequest` function into a server.
-This is usually just a matter of translating native HTTP request into `RestRequest`, passing them to `HandleRequest` function and translating resulting `RestResponse` to native HTTP response.
+This is usually just a matter of translating native HTTP request into a `RestRequest`, passing them to `HandleRequest` function and translating resulting `RestResponse` to native HTTP response.

 See [`RestServlet`](../rest/.jvm/src/main/scala/io/udash/rest/RestServlet.scala)
 for an example implementation.